-3.7.4. σ Ori IRS1
+3.7.4. $\sigma$ Ori IRS1

-IRS1 was discovered in sub-arcsecond mid-IR observations of σ Orionis with the ESO 3.6 m telescope by van Loon & Oliveira (2003).
+IRS1 lies 3."3 north-northeast of $\sigma$ Ori AB and was discovered in sub-arcsecond mid-IR observations with the ESO 3.6 m telescope by van Loon & Oliveira (2003).
 It shows a clear near to mid-IR excess indicative of a disk.
-The mid-IR emission displays fan-shaped morphology, giving confidence that IRS1 is physically associated with σ Ori AB and is being influenced by the strong OB system radiation field.
+The mid-IR emission displays fan-shaped morphology, giving confidence that IRS1 is physically associated with $\sigma$ Ori AB and is being influenced by the strong OB system radiation field.